History

 The establishment of PAIO also relied heavily on the dedication of Rwanda Computing Olympiad.

-Jean Paul Elissa played a crucial role by developing the official PAIO 2025 website.
+Jean Paul Elisa NIYOKWIZERWA played a crucial role by developing the official PAIO 2025 website.

 Norbert Ndayisenga and Kagaba Etienne contributed significantly to local organization and logistics.